+Cycle

+Every 2nd term, Winter Term

+1

-ECTS Credits 2,5 Cycle Every 2nd term, Winter Term tion Courses in module ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 23223 Electrical Engineering I (p.
-160) 2/2 W 2.5 W. Menesklou
+ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 23223 Electrical Engineering I (p.
+152) 2/2 W 2,5 W. Menesklou

 The assessment of the module is carried out by a written examination about the lecture Electrical Engineering I [23223] (according to Section 4(2), 1 of the examination regulation).
 The assessment procedures of each course of this module is defined for each course separately.